School board races, both nationally and locally, a heated front in culture wars

 Following the lead of state health and educational policymakers, most area school systems rescinded their mask mandates in late February or early March in keeping with Gov. Charlie Baker’s announcement that masks would not be required after the end of February.
 There was no statewide mandate for students to be vaccinated against the virus, although schools do require multiple vaccines for common childhood diseases before children can be enrolled.

-Pires, in an email to The Sun Chronicle, wrote that national issues weren’t his motivation to run.
+Pires, in an email, wrote that national issues weren’t his motivation to run.
 “I believe national topics that strike a chord with our local community should be talked about, however, I did not make this connection.
 If topics discussed around the country are the same topics I am talking about here with concerned parents then it must validate my concerns.”

 He said the topic came up at a recent candidates forum, however, and questioned if it was meant to “disparage” him.